tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 "I don't know but we have to leave!"
 I said.

-Without hesitating, I grabbed my friend by the arm and ran as fast as I could without looking back.
+Without hesitating, I grabbed my friend by the arm and ran as fast as I could without once looking back.

 Somehow, I made it to my house.